 In Canada, 20% of the population is considered to be obese, and over 50% is overweight.
 The costs associated with obesity-related health problems are estimated at $4.3 billion.
 The Merck Frosst/CIHR Research Chair on Obesity focuses its efforts on two key areas: ongoing research on the neuronal and hormonal processes that control and regulate energy balance, and the sharing of state-of-the-art knowledge in obesity prevention and treatment.
 The Chair also plays an important educational role and organizes a prestigious international symposium each year that draws to Quebec City the top scientists working in various fields of obesity research.

-Chairholder of the Research Chair in Metabolic and Bariatric Surgery
+Chairholder of the Chair in Bariatric and Metabolic Surgery